samjones246/yumenikki-asl/README.md

 LiveSplit autosplitter for [Yume Nikki](https://store.steampowered.com/app/650700/Yume_Nikki/) by Kikiyama

 ## Usage
-This autosplitter is in the LiveSplit autosplitters list, so it will automatically be avaible in the Edit Splits menu in LiveSplit when you have a Yume Nikki splits file open.
+This autosplitter is in the LiveSplit autosplitters list, so it will automatically be available in the Edit Splits menu in LiveSplit when you have a Yume Nikki splits file open.
 From the Edit Splits menu you can activate/deactivate the autosplitter, as well as access its settings.
 The settings allow you to change your split points, which are set to the following by default:
  - Entering closet
  - Demon/Oni effect acquired
  - Triangle Kerchief/Spirit headband acquired